cpulvermacher/time-travel/README.md

 To build and use a local version:
 - Clone this repository and run `npm install`.
 - Run `npm run dev` (or `npm run build` for a production version).

+### Chrome
 - Open chrome://extensions and enable 'Developer Mode'.
-- Click 'Load unpacked' and select the `dist/` directory
+- Click 'Load unpacked' and select the `dist/chrome` directory

+### Firefox
+- Open about:debugging
+- Navigate to 'This Firefox'
+- Click 'Temporary Extensions' > 'Load Temporary Add-on...' and select `dist/firefox/manifest.json`.